-GoVertical's Drakensberg mountain guides invite you to join them trekking and on a hiking tour exploring this magnificent Drakensberg mountain range of huge basalt walls, cliffs, peaks and pinnacles that tower over the coastal lowlands of Kwa-Zulu Natal separating it from the mountain Kingdom of Lesotho.
+GoVertical's Drakensberg mountain guides invite you to join them trekking or on a hiking tour exploring this magnificent Drakensberg mountain range of huge basalt walls, cliffs, peaks and pinnacles that tower over the coastal lowlands of Kwa-Zulu Natal separating it from the mountain Kingdom of Lesotho.

 This is a wilderness area of untouched beauty.
 It was granted Cultural & Natural UNESCO World Heritage Status in 2000 for the unique environmental diversity & priceless legacy of Rock Art preserved in sandstone rock shelters which offer us a glimpse into the enigmatic lives & rituals the San people who once lived in these mountains.

 Typically altitude at the base of the Drakensberg is 2000m while the High Berg escarpment rises & falls around 3000m.
 The Drakensberg is also South Africa's major watershed and many of the country's biggest rivers start in these Mountains which include the Tugela which flows out to the Indian ocean on the east coast, north of Durban and the Orange River that winds its way West to the Atlantic ocean.